urbancamo/urbancamo.github.io/adif-processor/adif-processor.md

 ## The Comment Field in your ADIF file

 The ADIF Processor looks carefully for keyword/value pairs in the comment field in your ADIF input file.
-The keyword should be followed by a colon, and a comma should separate each key/value pair.
+The keyword should be followed by a colon, and a comma may optionally separate each key/value pair.
 If the ADIF Processor recognises a keyword then it acts on the key/value pair to add additional information to the ADIF output file in the correct ADIF field.